-Stable Duties are a key part of what we do, and morning and afternoon stable duties are assigned to different strings within the program.
-After morning stable duties, you proceed with handling, grooming, tacking up and riding of the horses for the day in one of the arenas or around the outdoor track.
-This is a fun but long class with a three-hour masterclass session working with one of our top trainers.
+Stable Duties are a key part of what you do, and morning and afternoon stable duties are assigned to different strings within the program.
+After your morning stable duties, you proceed with handling, grooming, tacking up and riding horses in one of the arenas or around the track.

-After all that hard work, it’s lunchtime!
-From 1.00 p.m. onwards, the afternoon classes begin with topics ranging from breeding to first aid.
-On Monday after the classes, you have one of your weekly gym sessions to keep you mentally and physically at your best.
-At 4.00 p.m., you either have afternoon stable duties or home time where recovering and socialising are on the agenda.
+After the practical lessons, it’s lunchtime!
+From 1.00 p.m. onwards, afternoon classes begin with topics ranging from breeding to first aid.
+On Monday after classes, you have a weekly gym session to get you physically fit.
+At 4.00 p.m., you either have afternoon stable duties or back to the university.

-On Wednesdays, its excursion day, where anything to do with the thoroughbred industry is explored.
-From race days to barrier trials, tours of Ranvet, talking with Hugh Bowman or hearing from top experts in their respective fields, no part of the racing industry is off-limits here.
+Wednesday’s are excursion day, where anything to do with the racing or breeding industry is explored.
+From race days to barrier trials, tours of Ranvet, or hearing from top experts in their respective fields, no part of the racing industry is off-limits here.

-You will be provided with an Explorer Cadetship Uniform which you will wear on excursion days and days where we are filming and photographing.
+Students will be provided with an Explorer Cadetship Uniform which they will wear each day.

-Which may include: hand walking horses, un-rugging, cleaning out boxes or yards and refilling with shavings as required, clean water buckets and refill, grooming of horses, health checks of horses, trot ups, sweep walk ways and morning feeds. checking fences, grading arenas or tracks, inspecting tracks or watching track work at a local racecourse.
+MORNING STABLE DUTIES which may include: hand walking horses, un-rugging, cleaning out boxes or yards and refilling with shavings as required, clean water buckets and refill, grooming of horses, health checks of horses, trot ups, sweep walkways and morning feeds. checking fences, grading arenas or tracks, inspecting tracks or watching track work at a local racecourse.

-RIDING PREPARATION AND RIDING: You will ride a horse which will be suited to your level.
-You will learn to ride to instruction both in the indoor arena, outdoor arena and on the 600-metre track.
+Students will ride a horse which will be suited to their level.
+Students will learn to ride to instruction both in the indoor arena, outdoor arena and on the 600-metre track.

-Over the program, you will be required to ride different horses allowing you to gain more experience.
-You will need to develop important riding skills which includes following written and verbal instructions of your instructor.
+Over the program students will be required to ride different horses allowing them to gain more experience.
+Students will need to develop important riding skills which includes following written and verbal instructions of their instructor.

 Once students have finished riding, they will learn how to wash down and check over their horses as is done in a racing stable.
 Horses will then put in their day paddocks.

-After lunch, you will focus on the theory components of your learning.
+After lunch students will focus on the theory components of their learning.
 An example of the topics that will be covered are: History of Australian Racing and Breeding, the Rules of Racing, OH & S Procedures, Self-management, Transport of Horses, Personal Health and Fitness, Feeding Programs, Thoroughbred Industry Career Options, Racehorse Performance, Emergency Situations and Veterinary Topics.

-Following the theory sessions, you will attend to the horses again, including hand-walking, skipping out yards and boxes, feed and watering the horses.
+Following the theory sessions, students will attend to the horses again, including: hand-walking, skipping out yards and boxes, feed and watering the horses.

-Throughout the 3-month program, each week you will gain valuable insight into the thoroughbred industry through ‘Industry Days’.
+Throughout the 13 week program, each week students will gain valuable insight into the thoroughbred industry through ‘Industry Days’.
 Industry Days will include going on excursions to the races, yearling sales, morning track work and stud farms, along with hearing from leading trainers, jockeys, bloodstock agents, media and administrators about their careers in the industry.

-The Explorer Cadetship Program won’t all be about learning thoroughbred related skills, it will include teaching student’s valuable life skills and each week at Boot Camp there will be a different topic covered.
-Some of the topics will include: work ethic, being on time and being reliable, personal presentation and language, manners, self-respect and respect for others, how to conduct yourself and how to be interviewed, how to greet people and how to speak to owners/clients, personal motivation, health and fitness (mental health), healthy eating habits, how to work in a team and how to resolve conflict.
+The Explorer Cadetship Program won’t all be about learning thoroughbred related skills, it will include teaching student’s valuable life skills and at Boot Camp, there will be a different topic covered.
+Some of the topics will include work ethic, being on time and being reliable, personal presentation and language, manners, self-respect and respect for others, how to conduct yourself and how to be interviewed, how to greet people and how to speak to owners/clients, personal motivation, health and fitness (mental health), healthy eating habits, how to work in a team and how to resolve conflict.